ruanbekker/ruanbekker/README.md

 ![](https://avatars.githubusercontent.com/u/567298?s=400&u=b80d391d69fc7c5c8949632ecf56eaa0e99bdb01&v=4)
 -->

-I currently work as a DevOps Engineer for [Globee](https://globee.com/) and super passionate about making businesses succeed by building reliable, stable and scalable systems, and enabling development teams to move faster.
+I currently work as a DevOps Engineer for [Techno Ponies](https://technoponies.com/) in the Platform Engineering space and super passionate about making businesses succeed by building reliable, stable and scalable systems, and enabling development teams to move faster.

-I specialize in AWS, Containers and Observability and very curious by heart.
-I have a strong passion for knowledge sharing and you will find me producing content on my blogs.
+I specialize in AWS, Linux, Containers, Observability and very curious by heart.
+I have a strong passion for knowledge sharing and you will find me producing technical content on my blogs.

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/A6423ZIQ)